-A – If your financial situation requires a bankruptcy filing, then filing bankruptcy is usually the start of a return to a better credit score over time.
-If you have a pending foreclosure, past car repossession, or you are delinquent on debts, then your credit score is already low.
+If your financial situation requires a bankruptcy filing, then filing bankruptcy is usually the start of a return to a better credit score over time.
+If you have a pending foreclosure, past car repossession, or delinquent on debts, your credit score is already low.
 When you take responsibility to address your financial problems with a bankruptcy filing, your return to a higher credit score can be faster than you might think.

 Q – Does my divorce decree protect me from creditors if my ex files for bankruptcy?

-A – No. If you’re a co-signor with your ex-spouse on a debt acquired while married, the creditor can require the entire payment of that debt from you even though the divorce decree assigns the full debt to your ex-spouse.
-Your divorce decree may address any recourse you may have against your ex-spouse should he default on the loan obligations.
+No. If you’re a co-signor with your ex-spouse on a debt acquired while married, the creditor can require the entire payment of that debt from you even though the divorce decree assigns the full debt to your ex-spouse.
+Your divorce decree may address any recourse you may have against your ex-spouse should they default on the loan obligations.

 Q – What happens if one spouse files for bankruptcy and not the other?

-If one spouse files and the other doesn’t, the one who doesn’t file could be responsible for the debts.
-Review this carefully before filing.
+If one spouse files and the other doesn’t, the one who doesn’t file could be responsible for any community debts.
+Review this carefully with your bankruptcy attorney before filing.

 Q – What’s a joint petition?

-A – A joint petition is when an individual and a spouse file a single petition.
-Unmarried partners must each file a separate case.
+A joint petition is when an individual and a spouse file a single petition.
+Unmarried partners each must file a separate bankruptcy case.

 Q – Can I change from one chapter of bankruptcy to another?

-A – Generally, you can convert a case one time to any other chapter you’re eligible for.
-The request to convert can be a simple one-sentence document.
+Generally, you can convert a case one time to any other chapter you’re eligible for.
+The request requires an order signed by the judge.
 Watch out for pitfalls, though.
-For instance, if you move from Chapter 13 to a Chapter 7, some of your possessions may be part of the Chapter 7 estate (and can be taken and sold to pay your debts), even though they were safe from creditors under Chapter 13.
+For instance, if you move from Chapter 13 to Chapter 7, some of your possessions may be part of the Chapter 7 estate may not be exempt and can be liquidated by the Trustee, even though they were safe from creditors under Chapter 13.

 Q – Which Bankruptcy type or chapter should I file?

-A – Consumers typically file Chapter 13 bankruptcy, where repayment is made to creditors, or Chapter 7 where the debts are dismissed.
-The type depends on your circumstances and if you have assets available to repay all or part of the your debts.
-Bankruptcy laws can be tricky and involved, so determining if, when and which type of bankruptcy you need should be made with careful thought or the input of a bankruptcy lawyer.
+Consumers typically file Chapter 13 bankruptcy, where repayment is made to creditors, or Chapter 7, where the debts are discharged.
+The type depends on your circumstances and if you have disposable monthly income available to repay all or part of your debts.
+Bankruptcy laws can be tricky and involved, so determining if, when and which type of bankruptcy you need should be made with careful thought and the input of your bankruptcy lawyer.

 Q – What’s the difference between secured and unsecured debt?

-Secured debt is a claim that’s secured by some type of property, either by an agreement or involuntarily with a court judgment or taxes.
-Creditors can generally claim the property (and take it to pay off the debt ) in the event of bankruptcy.
-Unsecured debt is not tied to any type of property, and the creditor can’t claim it if you file for bankruptcy.
-A mortgage is a secured debt on you property.
+Secured debt is a claim secured by some type of property, either by contract or involuntarily with a court judgment lien or tax liens.
+Creditors that have a security interest in the property and can repossess or foreclose unless a Chapter 13 bankruptcy is filed.
+Unsecured debt is not tied to any type of property, and the creditor can’t claim it if you file for bankruptcy unless you are in a Chapter13 where funds are available to pay unsecured debts.
+A mortgage is a secured debt on your property.